timrozday-mgnify/emgapi-v2/README.md

 This is in the `slurm` directory: see [slurm/README.md](slurm/README.md) for more.

 ### Set up docker-compose
-E.g. following [the docker docs](https://docs.docker.com/compose/install/) or using Podman, as you prefer.
+E.g. following [the docker docs](https://docs.docker.com/compose/install/) or using Podman or Colima, as you prefer.
+In theory all should work.

 ### The taskfile
 The project has a taskfile to simplify some common activities.
+So, [install Task](https://taskfile.dev/installation/).

 ### Make the Django DB
 ```shell